-Despite the often-stated expression that monopsony and monopoly are two sides of the same coin, the cases do not treat them that way.
-Weyerhaeuser appears to be explicit in that respect, and it is also the clear implication of the cases involving joint purchasing arrangements.
+Despite the often-stated expressions that monopsony and monopoly are the same, the cases do not treat them that way.
+Weyerhaeuser appears to be explicit in that respect, and that is the clear implication of the cases involving joint purchasing arrangements.
 So what is motivating these outcomes?
 Clearly, it is not some great empirical analysis of seller versus buyer concentration or some deep investigation of the slope of industry supply curves.
-It is, quite simply, the fact that buyer conduct tends to lower prices (at least as a first order effect), consistent with the courts' long-held belief that "[I]ow prices benefit consumers regardless of how those prices are set, and so long as they are above predatory levels, they do not threaten competition."
+It is, quite simply, the fact that buyer conduct tends to lowers prices (as least as a first order effect), consistent with the courts' long-held belief that "[1]ow prices benefit consumers regardless of how those prices are set, and so long as they are above predatory levels, they do not threaten competition."
+41